FRC1257/robotics-training/docs/frc/1-Basics/G-Guide.md

-# Guide to Making a Subsystem
+# Quick Guide to Making a Subsystem

 This article will just be a quick list of all of the steps necessary to program a subsystem.
 It won't go into any exact details, so consult the previous subsystem tutorials for that.